 Fern's tribal competition allows campers to strive towards their personal best both for themselves and for their tribe, and teaches campers to temper wins and losses with sportsmanlike grace.

-Fern's 1 and 2 week coed campers are initiated into the Apache or Cherokee tribe.
+Fern's one week coed session campers are initiated into the Apache (purple) or Cherokee (orange) tribe.

 While their competition is less involved, it is still aimed at teaching the value of sportsmanship, teamwork, and working towards a goal.